Stephan Körner: Personal life

 Körner was remembered by colleagues and pupils as "extraordinarily handsome with an astonishing Czech accent ... [with] a certain sense of grandeur about him".
 He retained an old-fashioned sense of manners, formal but courteous, as well as a formal appearance.
 Even on the hottest days, he was never seen without a tie and jacket.

 He lived a happy and contented home life; he and Edith were remembered by friends as exceptionally close and devoted to one another.
 In their early married life they fitted the conventional academic mould – whilst he worked incessantly at his studies, she raised the family, looked after the house, managed the finances – but after the children had grown and left she worked at her own career, eventually becoming the chairman of the magistrates' court in Bristol and overseeing the redevelopment of the National Health Service's information-management system.
 Edith managed their lives, as with everything else, in a practical, organised and forceful way, ensuring that he could work as freely as possible; he was fond of saying that "Diti does everything, but leaves the philosophy to me".

 The couple had two children – Thomas, a professor of mathematics, and Ann, a biochemist, writer and translator, who married Sidney Altman (a joint winner of the Nobel Prize in Chemistry in 1989).

-Following Edith's diagnosis with advanced cancer in the summer of 2000, they chose to die together in August of that year, on the 17th.Ahuja, Anjana.
-An organised death.
-The Times, 4 September 2000. - [Archived by Wayback Machine].
+Following Edith's diagnosis with advanced cancer in the summer of 2000, they chose to die together in August of that year, on the 17th.

 They were survived by both children and by four grandchildren.